NMBU-Data-Science/RENT/README.md

 feature that contain rich information on the stability of feature selection and from which several adjustable classification criteria may be defined.

-More details are provided here: [RENT - Repeated Elastic Net Technique for Feature Selection](https://arxiv.org/abs/2009.12780)
+More details are provided here: [RENT - Repeated Elastic Net Technique for Feature Selection](https://arxiv.org/abs/2009.12780v2)

 # Example

-The following Jupyter notebook provides a [classification example](https://github.com/NMBU-Data-Science/RENT/blob/master/src/RENT/Classification_example.ipynb) of how to use RENT.
+We provide an example Jupyter-notebook for both [classification](https://github.com/NMBU-Data-Science/RENT/blob/master/examples/Classification_example.ipynb) and [regression](https://github.com/NMBU-Data-Science/RENT/blob/master/examples/Regression_example.ipynb) on how to use RENT.

 More example Jupyter notebooks are to come soon.